arwendria68/The-Coloniality-of-Citation/README.md

 - If you use this data or code in your work, please:
   - Cite the associated publication (if available)
   - Acknowledge the author: Arwen Dria Dahlan
-  - Contact the author for collaborative or derivative uses: arwendria68@gmail.com
+  - Contact the author for collaborative or derivative uses: arwendriadahlan@uinib.ac.id

 ## ▶️ How to Run the Analysis